 - A briefing on COVID-19, prevention, and guidelines will provide once you arrive in Kathmandu.

 - Customers should comply with the emergency protocols adopted by the government of Nepal to conduct the trip responsibly.

-- All activity leaders have to keep the Daily Leader Log in a preset format to record the itinerary.
-There should be a need for contact points to enable contact tracing and include daily temperature checks.
+- Activity leaders must keep the Daily Leader Log in a preset format to record the itinerary.
+Contact points should be needed to trace contact and include daily temperature checks.
 The clients require a self-administered symptom form.

 - All activity leaders should provide daily briefings on sanitation, physical distancing, and protocols for emergencies.

-- Keep in touch with the office to report and update the overall situation and adapted according to the condition whenever possible.
+- Keep in touch with the office to report and update the overall situation and adapt according to the condition whenever possible.

 - Every leader should have First Aid Kits with extra masks, disposable gloves, soap, and sanitizers.

-- Leaders should be mindful of minimizing contamination chances to the communities where the tours and adventure activities are happening.
+- Leaders should be mindful of minimizing contamination in the communities where the tours and adventure activities are happening.

 - To ensure minimum risk of contamination and maintain a high hygiene level, activity leaders should work alongside other leaders in a destination.

 - Updated first-aid kit.